tedtoal/Button_TT/README.md

 To see the effect of this code, the system must be RESET after changing settings, then examined to see if the changed settings persisted.

-## Adding more screens: touchscreen calibration screen
+## Adding more screens

 Most systems with a display have more than one screen layout that are displayed at different times.
 Some code reorganization is needed to support this.
 In this section a design pattern is presented to help organize multiple screens.
 Although this is not part of the *Button_TT* library, the pattern fits well within the *Button_TT* code already presented.

 A second screen is added here in addition to the one already defined above (referred to as the *main screen*).
 The second screen will be a touchscreen *calibration screen*, based on the *DisplayCalibration.ino* example program in the *XPT2046_Touchscreen_TT* library.

-Before showing the calibration portion of the code, the elements of the multi-screen design pattern are presented.
+In this section, the elements of the multi-screen design pattern are presented, with the changes needed to the previously presented code above.
+The next section will show the code necessary to actually implement the calibration screen.

 To begin, define an enum that enumerates the different screens your system will have, and define a variable of that enum type, which holds the currently displayed screen number: